Geriatric Medicine Fellowship

 VA Subspecialty Clinics

 Fellows spend time in a wide range of subspecialty clinics at the Seattle VA during their 3 month outpatient blocks.
-Examples of clinics in which fellows rotate include the Memory Disorders Clinic, Movement Disorders Clinic, and Rehabilitation Medicine Clinic.
+Examples of clinics in which fellows rotate include the Memory Disorders, Movement Disorders, Osteoporosis, and Rehabilitation Medicine Clinics.

 University of Washington Medical Center (UWMC)